Simhyeon/r4d/docs/basic_macros.md

 **read**

-"Read" include file's content but int a streamlined way.
-It straight include files without saving to any memory.
+"Read" include file's content but in a streamlined way.
+It include files without saving to any memory.
 Use this macro when you read from huge file which might affect memory usage but make sure macro is directly invoked or use some detour.

 ```
 $define(read_from,a_src=This go before